 Listening Ear Merseyside had been providing an acclaimed counselling service for children, young people and adults affected by bereavement, separation or loss since 1993.
 In 2003, its adult counselling service achieved BACP service accreditation, and 13 years later its children and young people’s service moved into its own bespoke therapy centre in Whiston, the first of its kind in the North West.
 The children and young people’s service achieved BACP service accreditation in 2020.

-Working with managers, staff and volunteers, Richard worked up a proposal for Listening Ear to provide exactly that service and, after tendering to a consortium of regional public health teams, Amparo was born.
+Working with managers, staff and volunteers, our team worked up a proposal for Listening Ear to provide exactly that service and, after tendering to a consortium of regional public health teams, Amparo was born.

 At its heart, Amparo aims to alleviate the distress of those exposed to or bereaved by suicide and to reduce the risk of imitative suicidal behaviour and ‘suicide clusters’, but an important consideration is also the economic costs of suicide.
 A single suicide is estimated to cost £1.67m (Public Health England), in terms of the impact on the wider health, social care and employment networks.
 Amparo therefore represents a cost-effective way to both support those affected by suicide and to reduce the costs to of suicide to society.

-Since launching in Cheshire and Merseyside, Amparo has grown to cover Coventry & Warwickshire, Kent & Medway, Lancashire, Lincolnshire, Mid and South Essex, South Yorkshire, Southampton, Hampshire, the Isle of Wight and Portsmouth, Thames Valley, and for serving personnel within the British Armed Forces, making the service available to a total of approximately 31% of the population of England, as an increasing number of local authorities recognise the value of what is termed ‘suicide postvention’.
+Since launching in Cheshire and Merseyside, Amparo has grown to cover Coventry & Warwickshire, Kent & Medway, Lancashire, Lincolnshire, Mid and South Essex, North Central London, South Yorkshire, Staffordshire and Stoke-on-Trent, Thames Valley, and for serving personnel within the British Armed Forces, making the service available to a total of approximately 26% of the population of England, as an increasing number of local authorities recognise the value of what is termed ‘suicide postvention’.

 But it’s not just about helping individuals at the time of crisis.
-Amparo has also worked with local authorities across the country to hold a series of memorial events to remember those who have taken their own life.
-These are uplifting events, like the one hosted at the Totally Wicked Stadium in St Helens early in 2019, attended by upwards of 170 people, and offer anyone who has been bereaved by suicide a chance to recognise they are not alone.
+Amparo has also worked with local authorities across the country to hold a series of remembrance events to remember those who have taken their own life.
+These are uplifting events and remind anyone who has been bereaved by suicide that they are not alone.
 Too often, family members talk of the shame of remembering the death by suicide of their loved one, so these events offer an opportunity to celebrate their lives with people who know what they’ve gone through.

 During the difficult months of lockdown in 2020/21, Amparo’s Liaison Workers continued to provide much-needed support via telephone and video link.

-Amparo can also work with employers, schools and other institutions to help manage the impact when a suicide occurs in the community.
+Amparo can also work with employers, schools and other institutions to provide a ‘community response’ to help manage the impact when a suicide occurs in the community.
 This helps lessen the risk of further suicides happening.

 If you are interested in developing an Amparo service in your area, please contact [email protected]